 Alchemic Cutie is, once again, a game running across my desk from Indie Game Collective.
 I really have no particular context for describing it, although it fits into a few neat descriptors as a bright, colorful, cute, RPG.
 In all fairness, it is a monster collection game, à la Pokemon-style games.
 My “stinky alchemy on purpose” subtitle has to do with the game objective of collecting “smelly beans” as a primary task of the game.
-Being fairly wholesome, the game clocks in fine as a family-friendly indie game, and gains points for me in quality production that is apparent from the beginning.
+Being fairly wholesome, the game clocks in fine as a family-friendly indie game, and gains points for me in quality production standards that is apparent from the beginning.
 This showcase is made possible by IGC and the Alchemic Cutie producers, so thank you to them, and let’s get started.

 Is Alchemic Cutie Something New?